JasonZhangzy1757/Heterogeneous-Graph-Attention-Network-HAN-PyTorch/README.md

 # Heterogeneous-Graph-Attention-Network-HAN-PyTorch

-This is a proof of concept simple version of HAN implementation using pytorch framework.
+This is a proof of concept of HAN implementation using pytorch framework.
 The authors' original code can be found [here](https://github.com/Jhy1993/HAN).

 If you find this work helpful for your research, you could cite the original paper as the following:
 ```